klampotang/Work-Tracker-iOS-App/README.md

 <img width="300" alt="Simulator Screenshot - iPhone 17 Pro - 2026-07-21 at 19 58 17" src="https://github.com/user-attachments/assets/d7df41d6-cc3b-4d7c-8883-271a79ca4583" />

+## Persistence

+Jobs and work entries are persisted across app launches using **SwiftData** (iOS 17+).
+The store is set up automatically — no configuration required.

+- `Job` and `WorkEntry` are `@Model` classes managed by SwiftData.
+- Each view fetches live data via `@Query`, so the UI updates automatically whenever the store changes.
+- Writes (adding jobs, logging hours, manual entries, deletions) go through `ModelContext`, which is injected via the SwiftUI environment from the root `ModelContainer`.

 ## Requirements

 - Xcode 16+